Neuroscience MBiol, BSc

 - Clinical Research Associate

 - Physician Associate

 Examples of recent graduate destinations include:

 - PhD Neuroscience

 - Graduate medicine

 - Recruitment consultant

 This course can open up opportunities in other careers outside science where scientific skills are required and relevant to success for example global health policy, public engagement, accountancy and finance.

 We have a dedicated student opportunity team in the Faculty of Biological Sciences who work closely with the University’s Careers Centre.

-We offer a host of additional opportunities beyond core course content, including volunteering and placements.
-These include our annual student-alumni networking event, where graduates are invited back to talk about their work and network with our students, and our STEM Careers Fair, which gives you the chance to meet bioscience employers, such as AstraZeneca, Covance, GSK, Nuffield NHS Ecological consultancies, speak to alumni, attend workshops and get masses of information.
+We offer numerous additional opportunities in addition to volunteering and placements.
+This includes our annual student-alumni networking event, where graduates are invited back to talk about their work and network with our students, and our STEM Careers Fair.
+The fair is an amazing opportunity for you to meet bioscience employers, such as AstraZeneca, Labcorp, GSK, Nuffield, and NHS Ecological consultancies.
+You will be able to speak to alumni, attend workshops and more.